laggisettysurendrakumar/tech-portfolio-website/README.md

 Check out more on my LinkedIn( https://www.linkedin.com/in/surendrakumarlaggisetty/ ) or reach out at: surilsk4@gmail.com

-This project showcases my skills, projects, and background as a full-stack developer using Angular 19 for the frontend and ASP.NET Core MVC for the backend.
+This project showcases my skills, projects, and background as a full-stack developer using Angular 19 for the frontend and ASP.NET Core WebAPI for the backend.

 ## 🚀 Tech Stack